-If so, join the City of Vaughan’s Economic Development team for their first-ever Business After Five event.
-A spin-off of the successful Business-to-Business Industrial Tour that was hosted in June, this event is an opportunity for you to network, learn and promote your products and services with other businesses who share your same passion for manufacturing!
+If so, join the City of Vaughan’s Economic Development team for their Business After Five event.
+A spin-off of the successful Business-to-Business Industrial Tour that was hosted in June 2022, this event is an opportunity for you to network, learn and promote your products and services with other businesses who share your same passion for manufacturing!

 Small Business Week is a nationally recognized celebration of the contributions small businesses make to our local economies.
 The Vaughan Small Business and Entrepreneurship team hosts Vaughan Small Business Week every October to provide local entrepreneurs access to the latest programs, best practices and networking opportunities.

-Programming is being delivered virtually together with local business support organizations Vaughan Chamber of Commerce, ventureLAB, YSpace/York University, COSTI, Techconnex, Futurpreneur, BDC, and York Regional Police, among others.
+Programming is being delivered virtually together with local business support organizations Vaughan Chamber of Commerce, BDC, YSpace/York University, Techconnex, Futurpreneur, Vaughan Public Libraries, and The Black Entrepreneur Alliance (BEA), among others.

 You must register to receive access to these sessions.
 Prior to the event, registrants will receive information, and attendee information via e-mail.

 |7:30 - 10:00 a.m.
 (In-Person) @ The Hub | Kickoff Networking/Breakfast||10-11 a.m.
 (Virtual) Sustainable Development Goals chat with Professor Mark Terry||11 a.m. – 12:00 p.m.
 (Virtual) Financing for Small Businesses with the BDC||11am -12:30 p.m.
 (Virtual) Getting your Venture Funded by YSpace||11 a.m. - 12 p.m.
 (Virtual) Accessible Business | Scope, Skills, & Strategy|